Best GTM and Sales Intelligence Tools for B2B Teams in 2026

 FAQs About Sales Intelligence Tools

-What is the difference between sales intelligence and sales engagement tools?
+What is the difference between a sales intelligence platform and a CRM?

-How do sales intelligence tools find contact data?
+How do AI-powered sales intelligence platforms improve prospecting?

-What should sales teams look for in a sales intelligence platform?
+What should businesses look for in a sales intelligence platform?

 Are sales intelligence tools worth the investment?